chato94/A/readme.md

   * `-d[ebug]`: logs internal variable values for each request, along with error stacks that might mysteriously arise

   * None of the mentioned arguments can currently be changed during run time, only during initialization

+* The home page of the static file server (`/init`) makes use of a specially treated GET request url `/static.directory`.
+  * When a page or user requests for `/static.directory`, the server will respond with a JSON string with a `"static"` key, and either `"ERR"` as the value if something went wrong with reading the `/static` directory, or with an array `[website1,website2,...,website_n]` of all websites found in the `/static` directory at requeset time.

 ### User Database Documentation
 For users that know about POST requests via the `form` HTML tag (or `AJAX`), the server also has basic capabilities to create user accounts for websites.